dhiogoboza/niobiopools-app/README.md

 * Enock Gomes Neto <enocknt@gmail.com>

 ## Donate
-If you like support us please donate to Niobio wallet `NB9mJ4YMCp1Fi2PtSKeMf8bz92387qymMEtf76hkCFvbExVkLHqeWCVR1xQgMP9zi5TA6ehKvWQbZNMPjH3Ha22QKUNw5iZ`.
+If you like this project, help us by donating to our Niobio wallet `NB9mJ4YMCp1Fi2PtSKeMf8bz92387qymMEtf76hkCFvbExVkLHqeWCVR1xQgMP9zi5TA6ehKvWQbZNMPjH3Ha22QKUNw5iZ`.